PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Methodology

 \paragraph{Named Entity Recognition (NER)} Named entities (e.g., people, organizations, locations) carry significant meaning and often denote key elements within a question.
 A list of named entities is obtained from the NELL knowledge base~\cite{NELLKB}, and is used to extract named entities via string matching.
 With the short text nature of questions, it is difficult to obtain multiple entities from a single question to calculate co-occurrence statistics.
 Hence, we utilize TransE embeddings~\cite{NIPS2013_TransE} for each named entity and calculate the cosine similarity between embeddings of each pair of named entities, to be used as edge weights in constructing a named entity graph.

-For all 5 graphs constructed above, the node features are initialized as one-hot vectors.
+From the corpus, the above features are extracted and the respective relationships are computed to obtain edge weights, which are then used to construct the graph for each feature.
+The examples of graphs constructed are shown in Figure~\ref{fig:construction}.
+For the corpus-level graphs constructed above, the node features are initialized as one-hot vectors except for entity graph, which uses the TransE embeddings directly as node features.
+The mapping of which text features are present in which question is used to generate question-level embeddings during propagation.
 By combining these diverse feature extraction methods, we construct a comprehensive and multi-faceted graph representation of the question text, capturing various semantic, syntactic, and named entity information crucial for question classification.